shankarsurya035/HOW-TO-ADD-A-USER-AND-COPY-FILES-FROM-YOUR-LOCAL-SERVER-TO-REMOTE-SERVER/README.md

 Copying files from a local host to a remote host.<br>
 Copying files from a remote host to a local host.<br>
-Copying files between two remote servers.
+Copying files between two remote servers.<br>